AtlasWuff/Its-Atlas/README.md

 Hey, I'm Tachanks, an aspiring full-stack developer.
 I've worked on various side projects, first starting in discord bot development, later moving onto front end and soon-to-be backend.
 I've also dabbled in unity but asset design have never been my forte.
 I'm currently a student working on these projects in my free time alongside various clubs and organizations I'm with.

 My website is https://tachanks.xyz where you can see my projects along other random stuff I felt like adding.
-My skills have 100% gotten better than show on my site I just have not ahad the time to change it otherwise.
+My skills have gotten much better than shown on my site I just have not had the time to change it otherwise.

 <p align="center">
     <a href="https://discord.com/users/484343723426054150" target="_blank" title="Links to my discord profile!">